 FAQs

-2. How do you start planning a bedroom furniture layout?
+2. How do you arrange furniture to make a bedroom look bigger?

-The bed is usually best placed against the longest or strongest wall.
-It should be centered when possible and should not block doors, windows, closets, or main walking paths.
+The bed is usually best placed against the longest or strongest wall, centered when possible, with clear access around it and without blocking windows, closet doors, bathroom doors, or the main walking path.

-5. How do you arrange furniture in a small bedroom?
+7. How do you rearrange furniture in a small bedroom?